hluebbering/gravitational-waves/README.md

 - [ ] doc folder that contains documentation (including the functional specification, the design specification, and the final project presentation or poster)
 - [ ] python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with init.py files) and test files that begin with “test_”.
 - [x] examples folder that contains examples of using the packages

-### Project presentation

-- [ ] Background.
-Describe the problem or area being addressed.
-- [ ] Data used.
-What data did you use?
-How was it obtained?
-What are its limitations?
-- [ ] Use cases.
-How users will interact with your system in a way that addresses the problem area.
-- [ ] Demo.
-Demonstrate your software.
-- [ ] Design.
-Describe the components and how they interact to accomplish the use cases.
-- [ ] Project Structure.
-Show the structure of your github repository.
-- [ ] Lessons learned and future work.
-Focus on software engineering lessons.